NetworkCommons/sig0namectl/hugo-gh/content/about/index.md

 ---
 title: "About"
-description: "sig0namectl is short for SIG(0) name control.
-The project allows secure and distributed delegation of DNS updates by directly communicating with the DNS infrastructure."
+description: "sig0namectl is pronounced 'SIG(zero) name control'."
 # featured_image: '/images/picture.jpg'
 menu:
   main:
     weight: 1
 ---

-sig0namectl allows the use of secure DNS updates to provide information and services to local community networks.

-## Browser Apps
+ The sig0namectl project allows secure decentralised delegation of DNS update rights through communicating directly with the DNS infrastructure.

+# 🌐 Web Browser Applications

-The sig0namectl browser applications provide intuitive, easy to use interfaces to publish and update DNS information on services and resources.
+sig0namectl browser-based applications provide easy-to-use interfaces not only to browse and access local network services and resources but also to collaborate and contribute towards providing local resources and services for local communities.
+The applications allow collaborative publishing and updating of DNS information on local services and resources.

-Features include:
+Users of the browser applications can:
-- browsing existing published community services and resources
+- browse & access published community services and resources
-- publishing and sharing information on new resources and services you provide to your community
+- publish & share new services & resources they wish to provide
-- collaborative geolocational mapping of local community resources and services
+- collaborate in geo mapping of community resources & services

+# ⌨️ Command Line Utilities

+For advanced users who need the flexibility to customise workflows for once-off manual updates or through scripting specific helper tools.
+Command Line Utilities provide:
+- custom DNS update options for expert users and allows scripted automation  of custom update workflows

-## Dynamic Helper Apps
+# 🧰 Dynamic Helper Tools

-The dynamic help applications are utilities that allow networked hosts to automatically update DNS information about themselves as well as the services and resources they contribute to the community.
+Dynamic helper tools allow hosts to automatically update DNS information about themselves as well as the services and resources they contribute to the community.
 Features include workflows that allow:
-- automated real-time resource and service update scripts to share up-to-date DNS resource and service details that change over time.
+- automated update scripts to share real-time changes in DNS resource and service details
-- real-time DNS name updates whenever host IP addresses change to aid accessibility
+- real-time updates whenever host IP addresses change to aid accessibility
-- real-time locational DNS updates whenever a host detects that its position has changed
+- real-time locational updates via a connected gps device

-## command line utilities
-provide:
-- custom DNS update options for expert users and allows scripted automation  of custom update workflows
+# 📚 Golang SDK

+The Golang SDK transpiles to WASM and exports functions available to Javascript in popular web browsers.
+The set of functions exported defines an API for developers implement custom sig0namectl Javascript web applications.